We work with organizations looking to make the most out of their data.

 Looking to engage data scientists around the world in working on your data challenges and building top-quality solutions?

-The DrivenData community includes tens of thousands of data scientists eager for real-world problems where they can practice, compete, and apply their skills for the benefit of nature and humanity.
+The DrivenData community includes over a hundred thousand data scientists and engineers eager for real-world problems where they can practice, compete, and apply their skills for the benefit of nature and humanity.

 For example: